-Examples of Web Resources For Connecticut Families and Professionals.
-Note: we have a separate sections for Autism and Down Syndrome as there are so many resources available.
+These are examples of local and national Web Resources for CT families and professionals separated into three sections.
+We have listed separate sections for Autism and Down syndrome as there are so many resources available.

 The Connecticut Family Support Network (CTFSN) provides one-on-one telephone,email and Facebook emotional support, advocacy and guidance, also hosts 20 support groups monthly in CT.
 CTFSN provides workshops, information, newsletters, and collaboration with other state agencies, community groups, and nonprofit organizations.

 CT Parent Advocacy Center 1-800-445-2722 Provides a website and CT Resource Directory for ages 0-22 (a very comprehensive directory of all types of resources available for special needs individuals, advocacy and transition.)
 CPAC has among its resources this list of area support groups, useful to families: Finding a Parent Support Group.
 It also provides important information on Legal Rights regarding public school education: http://www.cpacinc.org/materials-publications/legal-rights/